laurentperrinet/Perrinet20PredictiveProcessing/README.md

 2.3 Introducing delays in AI: dynamics of predictive processing {#sec:introducing-delays-in-ai-dynamics-of-predictive-processing}
 ---------------------------------------------------------------

-![**(A)** This figure reports the response of predictive processing during the simulation of pursuit initiation while compensating for sensory motor delays, using a single sweep of a visual target.
+![Figure 1: **(A)** This figure reports the response of predictive processing during the simulation of pursuit initiation while compensating for sensory motor delays, using a single sweep of a visual target.
 Here, we see horizontal excursions of oculomotor angle (dark blue line).
 One can see clearly the initial displacement of the target that is suppressed by action after approximately 200 ms, modeling a prototypical pursuit eye movement.
 Additionally, we illustrate the effects of assuming wrong sensorimotor delays on pursuit initiation.
 Under pure sensory delays (red dotted line), one can see clearly the delay in sensory predictions, in relation to the true inputs.
 With pure motor delays (light red dashed line) and with combined sensorimotor delays (light red line) there is a failure of optimal control with oscillatory fluctuations in oculomotor trajectories, which may become unstable. **(B)** This figure reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle left of the vertical (broken black lines).
 The generative model used here has been equipped with a second hierarchical level that contains hidden states, modeling latent periodic behavior of the (hidden) causes of target motion.
 With this addition, the improvement in pursuit accuracy apparent at the onset of the second cycle of motion is observed (light shaded area), similar to psychophysical experiments [@Barnes91].
-(Reproduced from [@PerrinetAdamsFriston14] under the terms of the [Creative Commons Attribution License](https://link.springer.com/article/10.1007/s00422-014-0620-8#copyrightInformation), © The Authors 2014.)](figures/PerrinetAdamsFriston14.pdf){#fig:PerrinetAdamsFriston14}{
+(Reproduced from [@PerrinetAdamsFriston14] under the terms of the [Creative Commons Attribution License](https://link.springer.com/article/10.1007/s00422-014-0620-8#copyrightInformation), © The Authors 2014.)](figures/PerrinetAdamsFriston14.svg){#fig:PerrinetAdamsFriston14}
-width=50% }

 An interesting perspective to study the role of neural dynamics in cognition is to extend this model to a more realistic description of